Hawaiian kinship

-Hawaiian kinship, also referred to as the generational system, is a kinship terminology system used to define family within languages.
+Hawaiian kinship, also referred to as the generational system or generational kinship, is a kinship terminology system used to define family within languages.
 Identified by Lewis H. Morgan in his 1871 work Systems of Consanguinity and Affinity of the Human Family, the Hawaiian system is one of the six major kinship systems (Inuit, Hawaiian, Iroquois, Crow, Omaha, and Sudanese).

 Kinship system

 Within common typologies, the Hawaiian system is the simplest classificatory system of kinship.
 Relatives are distinguished only by generation and by gender.
 There is a parental generation and a generation of children.
 In this system, a person (called Ego in anthropology) refers to all females of his parents' generation (mother, aunts, and the wives of men in this generation) as "Mother" and all of the males (father, uncles, and husbands of the women in this generation) as "Father".
 In the generation of children, all brothers and male cousins are referred to as "Brother", and all sisters and female cousins as "Sister".

 In this way, a cross-cousin will be referred to as a "sibling".
 A correlation was found between the Hawaiian system and the prohibition of cross‐cousin marriage, as the incest taboo is reflected in the semantics.